reshmachandran480/SQL-HR-Analysis/README.md

 - **Sales as a High-Performance Benchmark**: The Sales department stands out with a highly competitive, performance-driven salary structure.
 It serves as a valuable internal model for designing incentive and retention programs aimed at high-performing employees in other departments across the organization.

 #### 📂 Project Structure
-Of course.
-Here is a visual diagram representing the recommended project structure.

-This layout clearly separates your SQL code, documentation, and the main project summary, which is a professional standard for organizing projects.

 ```
 +-----------------------+